KidTokio/boxxed-inventory-system/README.md

 3. Run the program: python main.py
 4. Simplify the management of your inventories with Boxxed!

+For it to work correctly, you must have the language of your operating system set to English or Spanish and use the specified code for each of the languages.

 #### This project is open-source, and contributions and suggestions are welcomed.
 #### Thank your for use/test Boxxed!